dtcooper/raspotify/README.md

 **Librespot, and therefore Raspotify, requires a premium account.**

 ## Installation
+There are various *"guides"* floating around online.
+Most if not all of them are outdated and/or present incorrect information.
+Don't follow them.

 ### [Raspotify does NOT support ARMv6 Pi's (Pi v1 and Pi Zero v1.x)](https://github.com/dtcooper/raspotify/wiki/Raspotify-on-Pi-v1's-and-Pi-Zero-v1.x)

 ```sh